michalisantoniou6/entrust/README.md

 ## Configuration

-Set the property values in the `config/auth.php`.
+Set the property values in the `config/cerberus.php`.
-These values will be used by cerberus to refer to the correct user table and model.
+These values will be used by cerberus to refer to the correct user/site/role/permission tables and models.

-To further customize table names and model namespaces, edit the `config/cerberus.php`.
+To customize table names and model namespaces, edit the `config/cerberus.php`.
+#####You will need to provide a Site Model, as one is not included.
+You can just run `php artisan make:model Site`, edit CerberusMigration to include any additional fields you'd want on your Site model.

 ### User relation to roles